jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

     <sequenceFlow id="flow2" name="" sourceRef="startevent1" targetRef="usertask1"></sequenceFlow>

-Listing 1: Sequence flow between the start event and the user task

 Activiti has all kinds of hook points for custom code.
 I want to log a message when this sequence flow starts, so I'll add an execution listener on the flow, like this: